The Freedom of Information (FOI) Act 1982 gives you the right to access information held by state and local government agencies.

 The Freedom of Information (Access Charges) Regulations set out the charges that can be levied for the provision of information.
-These charges are detailed on the application form(PDF, 566KB) and are outlined below.

 If the access charges are likely to exceed $50 you will be notified.
 A deposit of half of the estimated fees will be required if you wish to proceed with the request.
 Further information on charges can be viewed here.(PDF, 395KB)

 *Application fees only may be waived in certain circumstances (e.g. for applicants who hold a current health care or pension card - a copy of the card must be submitted with your request).
 The application fee increases each year on July 1.

 By email – include your credit card details when you email a request to us